 Sessions will involve short-term, early intervention, goal-focused counselling to support Autism Assistance clients, their families and their carers.
-The counsellor will utilise evidence based psychological strategies (Cognitive Behavioural Therapy and Solution Focussed Therapy), proven to be effective with a wide range of mental health concerns.
+The counsellor will utilise evidence-based psychological strategies (Cognitive Behavioural Therapy and Solution Focussed Therapy), proven to be effective with a wide range of mental health concerns.

-What credentials do the counsellor have?
+What credentials does the counsellor have?

 Mayanthi Dharmabandu has completed a Bachelor in Psychological Science and a Masters in Counselling and Psychotherapy at the University of Adelaide.
 She has been working at Guide Dogs SA/NT since 2014.
-In addition she has worked with other organisations as a therapeutic children's worker and case support worker, managing issues around domestic violence, homelessness, loss and grief and family and relationship breakdown.
+In addition, she has worked with other organisations as a therapeutic children's worker and case support worker, managing issues around domestic violence, homelessness, loss and grief and family and relationship breakdown.

 What are some examples of issues that a client may have that may require counselling?

-Examples of issues that clients might be experiencing that may require counselling include spectrum disorder diagnosis acceptance and adjustment, problem solving, grief and loss, family functioning issues, relationship breakdown, adjustment disorder, depression and anxiety management and other situational mental health issues.
+Examples of issues that clients might be experiencing that may require counselling include spectrum disorder diagnosis acceptance and adjustment, problem-solving, grief and loss, family functioning issues, relationship breakdown, adjustment disorder, depression and anxiety management and other situational mental health issues.

 Where will the counselling sessions take place?